-In July 2019, for the fifth time, Atour Adventure Group had the honor of hosting yet another youth camp.
+In July 2019, for the fifth time, Atour Adventure Group had the honor of hosting yet another youth camp titled UIAA Youth Summer Camp.
+The program is recognized by International Climbing and Mountaineering Federation (UIAA) and Nature Friends Society.
 This time, we chose the two highest mountains of Iran.
-Damavand, with 5610m of altitude, is the highest mountain of Iran.
-In addition, Alamkuh with 4848m is the second highest mountain of Iran.
-The program was 12 days long.
-In fact, it started from July 20.
+Damavand with 5610m of altitude is the highest mountain of Iran.
+Next, there is Alamkuh with 4848m as the second highest mountain of Iran.
+The program was 12 days long and started from July 20.
 On this day, our participants arrived from different countries and were all transferred to hotel for rest.
 Tomorrow morning, they were supposed to meet their guide and have a small briefing.

 Here Comes the Adventure

 First, we were supposed to ascend Alamkuh.
 From Tehran, we headed to Roodbarak and Vandarbon.
 We spent the second night in Vandarbon lodge.
 One day later, our adventure officially began.
 First, 4×4 cars took us to Tangeh Galoo.
 Then, we trek to Hesarchal where we camped for the night.
 Members of Iran’s youth national team of mountaineering accompanied us.
 The next day, we wanted to have a trekking to a mountain in the area that was around 4000m.
 We all needed the acclimatization.